soni252k/GUI-for-Greedy-Algortihms/README.md

 # GUI_for_Greedy_Algortihms_using_Python_and_tkinter

-This is a group project by: me (https://github.com/soni252k), Kaushiki Taru (https://github.com/Kaushiki333) and Lakshay Singhal (https://github.com/Lakshay-Singhal) which we did as a part of our course project in second year of out B.Tech.
+This is a group project by: me (https://github.com/soni252k), Kaushiki Taru (https://github.com/Kaushiki333) and Lakshay Singhal (https://github.com/Lakshay-Singhal) which we did as a part of our course project in second year of our B.Tech.

 Greedy algorithms are implemented with graphical user interface in python using Tkinter Library This is a GUI based menu driven program, You can use it by opening the main file and then navigate using the graphical user interface.